About Measure H - Parcel Tax Measure

 - Reduce class sizes in kindergarten and first grade

-A measure benefiting our local elementary and middle schools would include fiscal accountability provisions:
+Measure H, benefiting our local elementary and middle schools, would include fiscal accountability provisions:

-- By law, no money from this measure could be used for administrator salaries
+- By law, no money from Measure H could be used for administrator salaries

 - All funds stay local and cannot be taken away by the State